Cerelog-ESP-EEG/ESP-EEG/README.md

 # Software and Data Collection:

-Product Usage Guide (Full Usage Instructions and info on Brainflow usage to collect data): [Here](https://www.cerelog.com/eeg_researchers_guide.html)
+Instructions on how to collect data from device with Brainflow API custom instance: [Here](https://www.cerelog.com/eeg_researchers_guide.html)

 and